LudvigDillen/FACT_for_PCMC/README.md

 - In `main.py` change to `reg_mpe()`.
 - Use `cls_registration.yaml` as config.
 - Run with `python main.py` and wait approximately 10 mins (on an RTX4090).
 For scene 708, FACT gets this result.
 The idea is to get map (b) to look like map (c) which it largely does here.
 The color denotes the $z$ coordinate.
-Figure (d) show the ground
+Figure (d) shows the corresponding confusion matrix.
 ![alt text](docs/scene708.png)

 ## Authors and acknowledgment
 This project is based on the joint work of Ludvig Dillén, Per-Erik Forssén, and Johan Edstedt.

-## License
-TODO: fix later.

 ## Project status
 - Code can be faster, more readable, and documented.
 I'll try to fix this if I have time in the future.